LottePitcher/UmbracoMvcHelpers/README.md

 A controller has been added for each document type (inheriting from RenderMvcController) which is where Ditto creates the strongly typed models

 ### Coming soon (hopefully!)
-- EditorFor, LabelFor, ValidationMEssageFor examples
+- EditorFor, LabelFor, ValidationMessageFor examples
 - Custom scaffolding templates to speed up coding